The definitive guide to beer gardens in the Cotswolds

 With the River Thames on the doorstep, The Trout at Tadpole Bridge is a wonderful spot to enjoy a few drinks with a view.
 Dishes from a menu reflecting the best of local and seasonal produce are simply divine - and a walk along the scenic river bank afterwards is the perfect way to walk off dinner.

 Only a stone's throw from the Oxfordshire market town of Henley-on-Thames, The Cherry Tree at Stoke Row is the perfect place to enjoy peace and quiet in a pretty location.
 The pub is gorgeously decorated inside and exteriors are well-maintained; and on a sunny day, find a seat in the large beer garden to sample tasty fare and something from the well-stocked bar.

 The Gardeners Arms, Alderton

 The striking white and black beamed frontage, and thatched roof, of The Gardeners Arms is enough to tempt anyone into the 16th century pub while in Alderton.
-The fantastic range of beers, ciders and spirits, including a drink’s list brimming with cocktail classics, the warm welcome and a menu full of traditional pub fare is enough to keep you there.
-If the weather allows, enjoy drinks and dinner al fresco – the garden is dog-friendly too!
+The fantastic range of beers, ciders and spirits, including a drink's list brimming with cocktail classics, the warm welcome and a menu full of traditional pub fare is enough to keep you there.
+If the weather allows, enjoy drinks and dinner al fresco - the pub and garden are dog-friendly too!

 The Crown Inn, Frampton Mansell

-After enjoying a hearty, delicious dinner within the delightful interiors of The Crown Inn, take your drinks to the picnic benches outside just to the front of the pub.
-The history-rich, 17th century ‘cider house’ is nestled in the quintessential Cotswold village of Frampton Mansell so admire the views of the surrounding countryside and watch the world go by.
+After enjoying a delicious dinner within the delightful interiors of The Crown Inn, take your drinks to the picnic benches outside just to the front of the pub.
+The history-rich, 17th century 'cider house' is nestled in the quintessential Cotswold village of Frampton Mansell so admire the views of the surrounding countryside and watch the world go by.

 Seven Tuns, Chedworth